 The Department of Paediatrics is a recognised international centre for research in child health and development.

-Currently research is focused in eight main areas:
+Currently research is focused in five main areas:

-- The genetics and pathophysiology of diabetes and its complications
+Genetics and pathophysiology of diabetes and extreme obesity

 The department also has close links with Cambridge University Hospitals NHS Foundation Trust (Addenbrooke’s) Women’s and Children’s Division with collaborative research opportunities in a number of paediatric sub-speciality areas including intensive care, neurology, oncology, neonatology, gastroenterology and paediatric respiratory / allergy medicine.
 For more information go to Research Themes or Paediatric Research at Addenbrooke’s.